wangerekaharun/CustomComposeReactions/README.md

 ### Looking at `ReactionIconFactory`

-This is a newly introduced class with the new version.
-This is the class that handles all the creation of the icons for all the reactions types.
+The `ReactionIconFactory` is a newly introduced class.
+It handles all the creation of the icons for all the reactions types.
 You can create your custom `ReactionIconFactory` by implementing this class as shown below:

 ```kotlin
 class CustomReactionIconFactory(